BNGES Products LLC • Supplier quality insights

 01

-A strong sample is not the same as a reliable production partner.
+A strong sample is not the same as a reliable production partner and this is where most brands get misled.

 It is easy to get excited when the first sample looks good.
 But one sample does not tell you how a supplier handles pressure, variation, change requests, or production at scale.
 That is where many businesses get surprised.